jmscreation/WindowsServiceMinGW/README.md

 This is where your code may go.
 It is not required to have your code here.
 It may help to instead instantiate an object of your own service application class, and execute an update within the while loop.

 ### Please Note
-Your antivirus will flag your binary as dangerous.
-The reason for this is due to the unsigned executable that straight installs a windows service.
+Your antivirus will most likely flag your binary as dangerous.
+The reason for this is due to the unsigned executable that straight up tries to install a windows service.
 Under normal circumstances, this is very dangerous if you don't know the code or you don't know what you are doing.
 Because this is for educational purposes, this is safe to do so.

 ## After Compiling